Meet the Owners

 Owner: Charles Bingham

-Hometown: Douglas, AK
+Hometown: Sitka, AK

 Charles has been in Alaska since the Ice Age, but that doesn't necessarily mean he gets cold there.
 You might have heard of the Great Alaska Bush Company, a well-know strippers' joint in Anchorage.
 One of the classic lines in TFL lore was penned by the late Jeb Jenco: "Charles Bingham held out for most of training camp, feigning disinterest while shopping at Carrs for pro football magazines and studying them nightly at the Bush Company, where he seldom goes but is often seen."